Riverchase Galleria

 Riverchase Galleria, locally known as The Galleria, is a large, super–regional shopping mall and mixed use development in Hoover, Alabama, in the Greater Birmingham metropolitan area.
 It is ranked 43rd on the list of largest shopping malls in the United States.
 It is the largest enclosed shopping center in Alabama.

 Located at the intersection of U.S. Highway 31 (Montgomery Highway) and Interstate 459, the Riverchase Galleria complex includes the region's only Costco, and also includes the 15-story, 1700000 sqft Hyatt Regency, and the 17-story, 285000 sqft Galleria Tower office building.
 The tower includes the headquarters of Walter Energy, Inc. The mall's anchor stores are JCPenney, Von Maur, Macy's, Belk, and Dave & Buster's.
 There are two vacant anchor stores which were once Sears and Belk Children's and Home.

 Description

 The Galleria is anchored by 4 department stores: JCPenney, Belk, Macy's, and Von Maur.
 The Galleria has two large parking decks, with several entrances, attached to the mall.

-Several restaurants are located on out-parcels including Bonefish Grill, J. Alexander's, Stix, and Olive Garden.
+Several restaurants are located on out-parcels including J. Alexander's, Stix, and Olive Garden.
 The Home Depot, FedEx Office, and Costco are located on other out-parcels on the property.
 There was also a 10-screen Regal Entertainment Group movie theater was on an out-parcel of the property but it was closed in 2006 after the construction of a Rave Motion Pictures (now AMC Theatres) at neighboring Patton Creek Shopping Center.
 The former movie theater has since been repurposed into an Aveda Salon and Cosmetology school.